Why Tulsi Vivah is Celebrated?

 - For Abundance and Prosperity: Tulsi and Krishna are wed to welcome abundance, prosperity, and happiness.
 Devotees firmly believe that performing Tulasi Pooja will ensure that they do not face shortages or lack in their lives.

-- For a Suitable Life Partner: Most Tulasi Vivah rituals are performed by women who are looking to get married and seek the right partner for themselves.
+- For a Suitable Life Partner: Most Tulasi Vivah rituals are performed by women seeking a suitable partner.

 - For a Happy Marital Life: Women who perform Tulasi Pooja and Vivah are said to be blessed with a happy marital life, good children, and a good partner.